prajdabre/yanmtt/README.md

     * See requirements.txt and interface/requirements.txt for all requirements. <br>

 **How to install:**
+0. Please use virtualenv for installation.
+There are some issues with Conda installation.
 1. Clone the repo and go to the toolkit directory via: "git clone https://github.com/prajdabre/yanmtt && cd yanmtt"
 2. Create a virtual environment with python3.6 via and activate it via: "virtualenv -p /usr/bin/python3.6 py36 && source py36/bin/activate"
 3. Update pip via "pip install pip --upgrade" and then install the required packages via: "pip install -r requirements.txt"